Lesson 2 of 7 - learn to communicate effectively

 • You're not too distracted to focus on them now; and specially when …

-• Your partner's E(motion)-level is "above their ears" - i.e. when s/he's very emotional about some-thing and can't really hear you for the moment.
+• Your partner's E(motion)-level is "above their ears" - i.e. when s/he's very emotional about something and can't really hear you for the moment.
 Noticing if your and/or a partner's E-level is "above or below their ears" is one focus of communication awareness.

-When you don't meet these five conditions, try to free your Self (capital "S") to guide you and patiently use all seven communication skills to get your mutual needs met.
+When you don't meet these five conditions, try to free your Self (capital "S") to guide you, and patiently use all seven communication skills to get your mutual needs met.

 Popular Alternatives